PPWB Strategic Plan

 The Strategic Plan for the Prairie Provinces Water Board (PPWB) was revised in October 2012.
 The Plan is summarized below.

 The Master Agreement on Apportionment was signed by the governments of Alberta, Saskatchewan, Manitoba and Canada in 1969 in order to ensure the equitable apportionment and protection of eastward flowing interprovincial streams.
 The Agreement defines the apportionment of these streams and provides water quality objectives at the provincial boundaries.
 The Agreement also provides for the cooperation of the parties in interprovincial water management.

 The Agreement established the Prairie Provinces Water Board (PPWB) to administer the Agreement.
 The Board, which works by consensus, has over the years established a culture of information sharing and cooperativeness.
 While the Agreement provides a core foundation for the sharing and protection of interprovincial waters, the Board understands the need to ensure the Agreement is current.
 Consequently, over the years the Board has recommended amendments to the Agreement and revised its work program to respond to new challenges.
 This is exemplified by the addition in 1992 of both the Agreement on Water Quality (Schedule E) to the Master Agreement and the inclusion of a groundwater mandate.

-- Authorities over water are shared amongst jurisdictions;
+- Authorities over water are shared amongst governments;

-- Actions in one jurisdiction may affect other jurisdictions;
+- Actions in one government may affect other governments;

 - The volume and timing of flows in streams that originate in the Prairies are highly variable throughout the year and from year to year;

-- Water use and consumption in southern Alberta and south-western Saskatchewan is a large percentage of available supply;
+- Water use and consumption in southern Alberta is a large percentage of available supply;

 - Population and economic activity are increasing;